-How our audit addressed the key audit matter

-Our audit procedures included the following:
+Key Audit Matters How our audit addressed the key audit matter (i) Carrying value of trade receivables As mentioned in Note 16& 17 to the Standalone Financial Statements, Our audit procedures included the following: The Company has material uncertain tax positions including matters under dispute which involves significant judgment to determine the possible outcome of these disputes.
 We evaluated the Company's processes and controls for monitoring the tax disputes.
-Obtained risk assessment of tax litigation from our internal tax expert to assess management's judgment and assumption on such matters to challenge the man- agement's underlying assumptions in estimating the tax provision and the possible outcome of the disputes.
-They also considered legal precedence and other rulings in
+Obtained risk assessment of tax litigation from our internal tax expert to assess management's judgment and assumption on such matters to challenge the man- Accordingly, it has been determined as a key audit matter. agement's underlying assumptions in estimating the tax provision and the possib outcome of the disputes.
+They also considered legal precedence and other rulings evaluating management's position on these uncertain tax positions.